MicrosoftDocs/azure-docs/articles/role-based-access-control/quickstart-assign-role-user-portal.md

 ---

-# Quickstart: Grant access for a user using RBAC and the Azure portal
+# Tutorial: Grant access for a user using RBAC and the Azure portal

-Role-based access control (RBAC) is the way that you manage access to resources in Azure.
-In this quickstart, you grant a user access to create and manage virtual machines in a resource group.
+[Role-based access control (RBAC)](overview.md) is the way that you manage access to resources in Azure.
+In this tutorial, you grant a user access to create and manage virtual machines in a resource group.

+In this tutorial, you learn how to:

+> [!div class="checklist"]
+> * Grant access for a user at a resource group scope
+> * Remove access

 If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/?WT.mc_id=A261C142F) before you begin.